 The Shelter Assistance Fund is a state-funded program that supports the operations of homeless and domestic violence shelters.
 Eligible applicants for annual funding include city governments, county governments and nonprofit service agencies across Iowa.
-More than \$1.3 million was awarded through the program in CY21.
+More than \$1.7 million was awarded for the program in CY23.